Have you ever seen one of those fun overhead food cooking videos by Tasty and wondered how you could make one for your food blog too?

 Let’s dive in.

-Step #1 – Choose Your Camera For Cooking Videos
+Step #1 – Choose your camera

 The camera I use for video is the Canon EOS 70D Digital SLR Camera.
 I’ve had this camera for several years.
 It’s an excellent camera for still shots but a really superb camera for shooting video.
 It runs about $850.00 on Amazon.